Version 12.0.0

 Block-based incremental backup is performed by tracking the modified blocks in the checkpoint.
 Whenever a new checkpoint occurs on a file, any new or modified blocks in this checkpoint are recorded as a bit string.
 This bit string information is updated with every new checkpoint.

-Whenever the incremental backup cursor is opened to perform the backup, WiredTiger returns all the file offsets and sizes that are modified from the previous source backup identifier.
+Whenever an incremental backup cursor is opened to perform a backup, WiredTiger returns all the file offsets and sizes that are modified from the previous source backup identifier.
 WiredTiger returns the full file information to be copied for all the new files that are created, renamed or imported into the database after the incremental backup cursor is opened.
-Refer to Block-based Incremental backup for more information on how to use the block-based incremental backup.
+Refer to Block-based Incremental backup for more information on how to use block-based incremental backup.

 Target backup

-When the backup cursor is opened with the target configuration string as "target=", WiredTiger internally generates a list of targeted files instead of all files like the full backup.
+When a backup cursor is opened with the target configuration string as "target=", WiredTiger internally generates a list of targeted files instead of all files like a full backup.
 If the targeted object is a table, all the indexes and column groups of the table are also backed up.

 Note: There can only be one backup cursor open at a time unless using duplicate backup cursors.
-The duplicate backup cursors are used for catching up with the log files or with block-based incremental backup.
+Duplicate backup cursors are used for catching up with log files or with block-based incremental backup.
 Please refer to Duplicate backup cursors for more details.